iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 </div>

 In the above figure can see that the curiosity algorithm, $$\mathcal{C}$$, takes in the state and reward from the environment and then feeds proxy reward $$\hat{r}$$ to the RL agent.
 The RL algorithm used is a fully-specified algorithm, i.e., all its hyperparameters are specified.
 There were two stages in the authors search.
 The module $$\mathcal{C}$$ is made from of two components.
 The first component, $$\mathcal{I}$$, calculates the intrinsic reward given the current state, next state and the action taken.
 The second component, $$\chi$$, then takes the extrinsic reward, the intrinsic reward and the current normalised time step to combine them and output $$\hat{r}$$.
-We now look at the method used to find the module $$\mathcal{C}$$.

-### Method
+### Domain-Specific Language of $$\mathcal{C}$$

-As mention earlier the Alet et al. focused on meta-learning pieces of code or rather meta-learning in space of programs or operations.
+As mention earlier the Alet et al. focused on meta-learning pieces of code or rather meta-learning in a space of programs or operations.
 The programs and operations are represented in domain-specific language (DSL).
-The DSL used to find component $$\chi$$ consisted of but not limited to arithmetic, Min, Max operations.
+The DSL used to find component $$\chi$$ consisted of operations such as arithmetic, Min, Max and more.
-The DSL used to find component $$\mathcal{I}$$ consisted of programs such as neural networks complete with gradient-descent mechanisms, L2 distance calculation, and ensembles of neural networks.
-Component $$\mathcal{I}$$'s DSL can describe many other hand-designed curiosity algorithms such as RND.
+While the DSL used to find component $$\mathcal{I}$$ consisted of programs such as neural networks complete with gradient-descent mechanisms, L2 distance calculation, and ensembles of neural networks and more.
+Component $$\mathcal{I}$$'s DSL can describe many other hand-designed curiosity algorithms in literature, such as RND.

 The components $$\mathcal{I}$$ and $$\chi$$ are represented as Directed Acyclic Graphs (DAGs).
 The DAGs consist of the following types of modules:
-- Input modules.
-These are the inputs we put in each component of module $$\mathcal{C}$$.
+- Input modules: These are the inputs we put in each component of module $$\mathcal{C}$$.
-- Parameter and Buffer modules.
-This module either consist of the weights of a neural network which can be updated via back-propagation or a First In, First Out queues that output a finite list of the most recent $$k$$.
+- Parameter and Buffer modules: This module either consists of the weights of a neural network which can be updated via back-propagation or a First In, First Out queues that output a finite list of the most recent $$k$$ inputs.
-- Functional modules.
-This type module calculate the output given some input.
+- Functional modules: This type module calculate the output given some input.
-- Update modules.
-These modules can add real-valued outputs to the loss function of the neural network or add variables to buffers.
+- Update modules: These modules can add real-valued outputs to the loss function of the neural network or add variables to buffers.

 The DAGs also have an output node which is a single node and the output of this node is the output of the entire program.
 To make these ideas more concrete, let us look the DAG that describes RND.